 Make sure that the blanket or padding is thick enough to keep the piano protected from any impacts during the move.

 Lifting the Piano

 When lifting the piano into position, whether that’s onto the furniture dolly, onto the truck, or to another location within the house, you must remember to not lift it by its legs.
-Also, keep the piano in the upright position.
+Also, keep the piano in an upright position.

 1. Position two people on each end of the piano and place the moving straps under the piano’s bottom, with a strap on each end.

 2. With one person holding one each end of each strap (you should now have four people helping, each supporting the four corners), lift the piano onto the furniture dolly.